Skip to main content

 Endothelial function is a critical determinant of cardiovascular health.
 The endothelium, the thin layer of cells lining the blood vessels, plays a key role in regulating vascular tone, inflammation, and coagulation.
 Testosterone has been shown to have complex and sometimes contradictory effects on endothelial function.

 Some studies suggest that it can promote vasodilation and improve endothelial function, while others have raised concerns about potential pro-thrombotic effects.
 This highlights the importance of monitoring markers that can provide insights into the health of the endothelium.
-While direct measures of are not always practical in a clinical setting, we can use surrogate markers, such as inflammatory cytokines and markers of fibrinolysis, to assess this critical aspect of cardiovascular health.
+While direct measures of endothelial function are not always practical in a clinical setting, we can use surrogate markers, such as inflammatory cytokines and markers of fibrinolysis, to assess this critical aspect of cardiovascular health.

 The TRAVERSE study, a large-scale clinical trial, provided valuable data on the cardiovascular safety of testosterone therapy.
 While it found no overall increase in major adverse cardiovascular events, it did note a higher incidence of pulmonary embolism, atrial fibrillation, and acute kidney injury in the testosterone group.